“There's a piece of you in how I dress.”

-After One Direction broke up in 2015, Styles was afforded far more freedom to experiment with fashion.
-He has since become somewhat of a fashion icon and is known for defying gender roles through his clothing.
-In fact, the androgynous nature of his style allows it to appeal across genders, despite his largely female fanbase.
+Since One Direction's 2015 breakup, Styles has had far more freedom to experiment with his clothing.
+He has since become somewhat of a fashion icon, the androgynous nature of his style allowing it to appeal across genders.

-From the outfits he sports to the accessories and nail polish colors he pairs them with, fans are always quick to recreate his most recent look or, at the very least, create looks inspired by Styles.
-After he was spotted wearing a t-shirt with a lip graphic that reads “Save The Drama For Your Mama” on October 19, for example, fans flocked to various shops and websites like Etsy to find the shirt.
-Fashion and pop culture TikToker Soleil Golden (@toxicthotsyndrome), said she “immediately ran to eBay and typed it in and they had a bunch of things already that you could buy.”
+From pearl necklaces to nail polish colors, Styles' fans are always quick to try to replicate his most recent look.
+After he was spotted wearing a graphic T-shirt that reads “Save The Drama For Your Mama” on October 19, harries flocked to shops and websites like Etsy to find the shirt.
+Fashion and lifestyle TikToker Soleil Golden (@toxicthotsyndrome) said that she “immediately ran to eBay and typed it in and they had a bunch of things already that you could buy.”

-However, due to financial limitations, fans often recreate items Styles has worn rather than purchase the exact pieces.
-(Styles is a millionaire, after all.)
-One example of this is the JW Anderson cardigan Styles’ sported on The Today Show earlier in the year that many fans, due to its hefty price tag, decided to crochet at home, rather than purchase from the designer.
-In fact, so many fans tried to recreate it that JW Anderson eventually released its crochet pattern to the public.
+And when Styles wears something custom-made or out of fans' price ranges?
+They replicate them.
+Perhaps the most well-known example is the colorful JW Anderson cardigan Styles’ wore on The Today Show earlier in the year.
+Due to its hefty price tag, many fans opted to crochet the sweater themselves.
+In fact, so many copies of the iconic cardigan were made that JW Anderson eventually released its crochet pattern to the public.

-After the release of Styles' “Golden” music video on October 26, fans once again flocked to TikTok and other social media platforms to discuss where to buy or how to recreate the beaded necklaces Styles wore in the video.
+After Styles' “Golden” music video dropped on October 26, fans once again rushed to TikTok to discuss where to buy and how to replicate the beaded necklaces Styles wore in the video.

-Similarly, after actor Matthew Gray Gubler was spotted wearing several necklaces from Elita Harkov’s store, fans took to TikTok.
-Katie Wilke (@wheelsupsluht), whose account centers on Gubler, says that the TikTok hype around the necklaces has made them difficult to grab.
+Similarly, when Criminal Minds actor Matthew Gray Gubler was spotted wearing necklaces from Elita Harkov’s store, his fans rushed to social media to find out where to get a hold of his drip.
+TikToker Katie Wilke (@wheelsupsluht), who makes content about Gubler, says that the TikTok hype around these necklaces has made them nearly impossible to grab.

-Like fans of Styles, Gubler’s fans not only buy items the actor has worn, but also take general style inspiration from both him and his character on Criminal Minds, Spencer Reid.
-Gubler’s style can best be described as that of an overgrown child: Converse sneakers, Disney brand clothing and mismatching socks.
-Reid’s style features the same shoes, but paired with a more toned-down wardrobe of sweater vests and preppy cardigans.
+Like fans of Styles, Gubler’s fans not only buy items the actor has worn but also take general style inspiration from both him and his Criminal Minds character Dr. Spencer Reid.
+Unlike Style's rockstar-meets-grandma aesthetic, Gubler’s style can best be described as that of an overgrown child; he loves Converse sneakers, Disney brand clothing and mismatching socks.
+Reid also loves Converse, but the FBI agent pairs them with a more mature, toned-down wardrobe characterized by sweater vests and preppy cardigans.

-Wilke, who has been on Criminal Minds TikTok, the side of TikTok that obsesses over all things relating to the show and its cast members, for six months, has seen a style evolution of sorts occur.
-“In the beginning, people weren't as dedicated to dressing like Spencer Reid, or Matthew, or honestly anyone else in Criminal Minds.
-But over the past six months, people have really evolved with their style,” said the TikToker.
+Since joining Criminal Minds TikTok, Wilke said she has seen a style evolution occur.
+“In the beginning, people weren't as dedicated to dressing like Spencer Reid or Matthew or honestly anyone else in Criminal Minds.
+But over the past six months, people have really evolved with their style,” she said.

-Golden said that she never envisioned herself in a pair of corduroys before she saw Harry wearing them, but they have since become a staple in her closet.
-And while imitation is the sincerest form of flattery, to Golden, the fashion inspiration she takes from her favorite celebrities means much more.
-Seeing Styles and Gubler be so unapologetically themselves empowers her and other stans to do the same.
-She said that “gives people that look up to them, like their fans, a new confidence.”
+And while imitation is the sincerest form of flattery, to Golden, the fashion inspiration she takes from her favorite celebrities means so much more.
+Seeing Styles and Gubler be so unapologetically themselves empowers her and other fans to do the same: “It gives people that look up to them a new confidence.”